 Participants included logistics service providers, carriers, freight forwarders, shippers, consultants, and others across various job levels.
 59% of the respondents said that their operations were significantly impacted by the crisis, while only 1% said that their operations remain unaffected.

-Delays and interruptions are majorly attributed to four reasons:
+Delays and interruptions centered on four areas:

-1. Volume declines
+- Volume declines

-2. Transition delays
+- Transition delays

-3. Capacity shortages
+- Capacity shortages

-4. Delays from port to customer.
+- Delays from port to customer

-When it comes to adaptability, it’s no wonder the industry has struggled to keep things running.
+When it comes to adaptability, it’s no wonder the industry struggled to keep things running.
 8% of the participants said their organizations suffered a total shutdown, 37% claimed they faced a partial shutdown with massive freight delays, and 35% experienced delays and minor glitches for a few days.
 Only 14% of respondents said their operations faced no issues in adapting to the crisis.

 Regarding the recovery of operations, the largest proportion of supply chain professionals said they expect a slow recovery (44%).
 The next highest percentage, 37%, anticipated a moderate recovery.
 On a positive note, 19% said they would recover quickly.
 However, 2% of the respondents believed they wouldn’t be able to recover at all.